zhaox97/Nebula/README.md

 A Git submodule for accessing the CosmosD3 project.
 This contains all the HTML, Javascript, and CSS files necessary for the web visualization clients.
 See the CosmosD3 project for more information.

 ### pipelines/
 This folder contains all the pipeline instances currently implemented.
 The `cosmos` pipeline contains an ActiveSetModel and a SimilarityModel, and works with both the CosmosD3 and CosmosRadar clients.
 The `composite` pipeline works with these visualizations as well, adding in the features described in the Nebula-Pipeline README.
-The `twitter` pipeline works with the CosmosTwitter client.
+The `twitter` pipeline works with the CosmosTwitter client, and the access and consumer tokens must be set for this to work, see [here](https://dev.twitter.com/oauth/overview) for instructions on creating these keys.

 ### data/
 This folder contains the data to be used by any of the aforementioned pipelines.